SurelyNotLiam/NodeJs-WeatherApp/README.md

 # Weather App
-Where I can learn and keep track of its development, hopefully making it not so basic in the future.
+A beginners app where I can learn and keep track of its development, hopefully making it not so basic in the future.

 Todo:
 - [X] Functioning Weather App